omvatten/qdiv/docs/_build/html/_sources/Plotting.rst.txt

 *whitePad* sets the space between the outermost points and the plot limits (1.0=no space).

-*rightSpace* is the space for the legend on the right.

 *var2pos* is the vertical position of the var2 legend.

+*tag* is meta data column used to add labels to each point in figure

+*order* is meta data column used to order samples (should be numbers)

+*title* is the title of the entire figure.

 *connectPoints* is a meta data column with numbers.
 If specified, the sample points in the PCoA will be connected by lines in the order determined by the numbers in the column.

-*tag* is a heading in the meta used to add labels to each point in figure.

-*order* is heading in meta used to order samples.
+*markerscale* sets the size of the markers in the legend

+*lw* is linewidth of lines in the plot

+if *hideAxisValues=True* no numbers are shown on the axes

+if *showLegend=False* the legend is removed

+*ellipse* is metadata column with categories of samples that should be grouped with confidence ellipses

-*title* is the title of the entire figure.
+*n_std* is the number of standard deviations of the confidence ellipses

+*ellipse_tag* is metadata column with labels for each ellipse

+*ellipse_connect* is metadata column with numbers used to connect centers of ellipses with lines.

 *colorlist* specifies colorlist to use for var1.
 If 'None', qdiv will decide the colors. same for markerlist and var2; savename is path and name to save png figure output.

 *markerlist* specifies markers to use for var2.
 If 'None', qdiv will decide the markers.

-*savename* is path and name to save png figure output.
+*savename* is path and name to save png and pdf figures.

 Pairwise dissimilarity
 ######################